ipfs/community/ecosystem-audit/README.md

 **OBJECTIVE #1:**  Define the landscape of our existing information ecosystem.
 - **Result #1:** We define at a basic level our major stakeholder groups, as well as the channels they may be most likely to use and their importance/value to the IPFS project in the near-, medium-, and long-term.
 - **Result #2:** We define near-term workstreams as well as potentially critical medium- and long-term workstreams, noting both the stakeholders most likely to be involved and the channels most likely to be utilized in resolving each workstream.
-- **Result #3:** We discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource required to establish an optimal degree of influence/control.
+- **Result #3:** We discover and spell out currently existing channels, including the degree to which we *currently* have influence/control and the amount of effort/resource (particularly monitoring) required to establish an optimal degree of effectiveness.

 **OBJECTIVE #2:**  Examine and evaluate this landscape for current and potential future effectiveness.
 - **Result #1:** We examine the landscape we have defined to find high-value channels, stakeholders, and workstreams, as well as supporting resources that impact the value of multiples of these (such as a communications playbook or UI styleguide).
 Value can be indicated by repetition or overlap within the overall landscape (such as a channel that appears again and again) or by identifying channels/stakeholders/workstreams that are significantly underserved (such as a high volume of support enquiries on IPFS forums, but no playbook or human resources for resolving them).